Easy to read guide on formatting a book in word

 Formatting a book in Microsoft Word doesn’t have to be confusing.

-We often get customers asking for advice on how to set up the page size, margins and other typesetting questions so we thought we would put all this information in a simple and easy to read document.
-By the end of this post you should have all the skills needed to format your book in Word, if not please see our friends at Book Design UK.
+We often get customers asking for advice on how to set up the page size, margins and other typesetting questions so we thought we would put all this information in a simple and easy to read the document.
+By the end of this post, you should have all the skills needed to format your book in Word, if not please see our friends at Book Design UK.

 We will start with a blank document and set our page size and margins.
 Word can offer you various templates to use but you ideally want to start with a blank document and format your book to your own specification.